RevenueCat/codelab/README.md

 - Integrate the RevenueCat SDK into your Kotlin Multiplatform project
 - Implement in-app purchases in your KMP application
 - Learn how to distinguish between paying and non-paying users
-- Build a paywall screen, which is based on server-driven UI approach
+- Build a paywall screen, which is based on the server-driven UI approach

 # License
 ```xml